dvdmtw98/notes/notes-vault/operating-system/windows/office/excel/functions/excel-function-tips.md

 To use the SUMTOTAL tool the data needs to be sorted on the column who's subtotal needs to be found (similar values need to be together)
 The numbers on the left side of the sheet (after using SUBTOTAL) can be used to Expand/ Collapse the data (Group and Outline Feature)

+---

+The SEARCH() and FIND() function both are used to find the return the location of a character
+SEARCH() slightly differs from FIND() as it is case-insensitive and allows Regex for finding characters